 Support from Students, Faculty, Alums, & Friends

-"English is a huge and fundamental major at the U, and it has no home.
-English majors have no place to gather/share ideas, and we would absolutely use one."
+“English is a huge and fundamental major at the U, and it has no home.
+Moving the department into Pillsbury would allow students to be able to meet and collaborate, surrounded by resources.”

 — English student

 "Our undergraduates need spaces that reflect how they learn today: wired, active, through practice, and in community.
 Pillsbury will help us meet our students where they are and get them where they need to go."

 — Professor Dan Philippon, Director of Undergraduate Studies

 "An English major provides its students with growth and development of writing skills (whether creative, scholarly, or argumentative), critical-thinking skills, cross-cultural skills, empathy, communication, and so much more.
 Providing the English Department with its own home would help in building a necessary community of thinkers and future leaders."